 Payment History

 Payment history makes up the most considerable portion, 35%, of your FICO score.
 This includes the history of all the payments you have made or missed.
-With such a significant portion of your score based on this factor, it is crucial to ensure that you make your payments on time.
+With such a significant portion of your score based on this factor, it’s crucial to make payments on time.

 Accounts Owed